-Applicants may be accepted without a formal art qualification if they have a strong collection of work at interview.
+Applicants may be accepted without an art and design based GCSE or BTEC by providing a strong portfolio of relevant practical work at interview.

 Course Content Year One

 A skill-building year where learners will have the opportunity to explore new materials and progress through various short projects.
 These skills will provide learners with a strong basis to build on in the second year.
 There is no formal exam in the first year, but ongoing assessment throughout.